iterative/dvc.org/content/blog/2022-04-14-april-22-heartbeat.md

 motorcycles.
 Welcome, Daniel!

-[**Maxim Aginsky**](https://www.linkedin.com/in/maximaginsky/) joins the team as a Senior Product Manager from Montreal, Canada, marking our 4th employee from the Province of Quebec!
+[**Maxim Aginsky**](https://www.linkedin.com/in/maximaginsky/) joins the team as a Senior Product Designer from Montreal, Canada, marking our 4th employee from the Province of Quebec!
 Maxim has worn many hats over the years working on Product Development and most recently was the Director of Design for a Montreal Fintech company.
 You can [explore his portfolio here.](https://arrowww.space/)